Justin8912/playground/docs/feat/US1671401-F244351/implementation-progress.md

 # Implementation Progress

+# Feature Summary

+The "Review Notes" feature has been successfully implemented.
+This feature automatically generates a review note from a randomly selected note when Joplin starts.
+It creates a "Reviews" notebook at the top level if it doesn't exist already, and replicates the original notebook hierarchy within it.

+Key achievements:
+- Non-blocking execution that doesn't interfere with Joplin's startup
+- Preservation of notebook hierarchy within the "Reviews" notebook
+- Extensible architecture that will support future filtering capabilities
+- Comprehensive error handling throughout the implementation
+- Pure functional approach with clear separation of concerns
+- Automatic navigation to the newly created review note for immediate access

+All required functionality for story US1671401-F244351 has been implemented and is ready for testing.

 ## Milestone 1: Setup Plugin Infrastructure for Review Note Generation

 - [x] Enhance the existing plugin structure to handle review note generation